swiftype/swiftype-autocomplete-jquery/README.md

 -------------

 This plugin is written to be flexible based on your specific use-case.
-For example you might want to retrieve more data for each autocomplete result and customize the way it is displayed to the user.
+For example you might want to retrieve more data for each element in the dropdown and customize the way it is displayed to the user.

 #### Fetching additional data

 To specify the additional fields you would like returned from the API, set the `fetchFields` attribute in the options dictionary to a comma-delimited list of the fields you want.
-For example, to return `subtitle` and `url`:
+For example, if you have indexed a `subtitle` and `url` for each document in your index, you can ask to have them returned as follows:

 	$('#st-search-input').swiftype({
 		endpoint: 'http://api.swiftype.com/search/suggest.json',